 These estimates of personal income published by the ABS are sourced from the Australian Taxation Office (ATO).
-The ATO collects personal income tax information from the lodged personal income tax returns as part of their role to manage and shape tax, excise and superannuation systems that fund services for Australians.
-See information on ATO's roles and responsibilities in About Us.
+The ATO collects personal income tax information from the lodged personal income tax returns as part of their role to manage and shape the tax and superannuation systems that support and fund services for Australians.

 The ATO compiles a range of data from this collection for release on the ATO website.
 An extract of personal income tax is provided to the ABS on an annual basis under a Memorandum of Understanding (MOU) between the ABS and the ATO.

 Individual tax return data, and payment summaries data for the financial years 2010-11 to 2014-15 have been provided by the ATO to the ABS as a Unit Record File.

 For information on the institutional environment of the ABS, including the legislative obligations of the ABS, financing and governance arrangements, and mechanisms for scrutiny of ABS operations, please see ABS Institutional Environment.